-These are some of the top reasons for why a Dependent Child Sponsorship may be refused:
+These are some of the top reasons why a Dependent Child Sponsorship may be refused:

-- Dependent child was previously an undeclared family member (exemptions could apply)
+- The dependent child was previously an undeclared family member (exemptions could apply)

 - Incorrect or outdated application forms

-- Sponsor is a permanent resident and resides outside of Canada
+- The sponsor is a permanent resident and resides outside of Canada

-- Sponsor has not made court-ordered family support payments
+- The sponsor has not made court-ordered family support payments

 What Other Relatives Can Be Sponsored Under Family Sponsorship?